 Let’s get started and take a look at these landing page tools:

-The best landing page software options
+The best landing page software tools compared

 - Landingi – Best balance of price and functionality.

 - GetResponse – Best landing page tool for those wanting an all-in-one tool for email marketing and sales funnels.

 - Unbounce – Great landing page software but pricing is based on conversions.

 - Leadpages – Another powerful landing page builder.
 Includes a website builder and unlimited traffic.
 Ideal for solopreneurs and small businesses.

 - OptimizePress (WordPress only) – Powerful landing page builder.
 Includes sales funnel builder and checkout builder.

 - Thrive Optimize (WordPress only) – Best WordPress landing page builder for advanced customization.